Find our all you need to know about your tenancy and what you can expect from us, and what we expect from you in our Customer Tenancy handbook.

-The property you move into offers you a home as long as you meet your responsibilities as a tenant.
-When you sign your tenancy agreement you are making a legally binding agreement with us to keep to the terms and accept the responsibilities of the agreement
+You’ll be offered a home as long as you meet your responsibilities as a tenant.
+When you sign your tenancy agreement, you’re making a legally binding agreement with us to keep to the terms and accept the responsibilities of the agreement.

 Inquilab offers four types of tenancy:

-This is a periodic tenancy granted to tenants on or after the 15 January 1989.
-As long as you do not break the terms of the tenancy agreement you may continue to live in the property.
+This is a periodic tenancy granted to tenants on or after 15 January, 1989.
+As long as you don’t break the terms of the tenancy agreement, you may continue to live in the property.

 Assured shorthold tenancy

-These tenancies have less security of tenure then Assured tenancies.
-We will only issue these in limited circumstances.
+These tenancies have less security of tenure than Assured Tenancies.
+We will only issue them in limited circumstances.

-Starter tenancies have probationary period for one year and during this time you will be an assured short hold tenant.
+Starter tenancies have probationary period of one year, and during this time, you’ll be an assured shorthold tenant.
 This means that it is easier for us to end your tenancy.
-Your tenancy will normally change to an assured tenancy after 12 months although we can extend the probationary period if there have been problems with the tenancy.
+Your tenancy will normally change to an assured tenancy after 12 months.
+Although we can extend the probationary period if there have been problems with the tenant.

 Five-year, fixed-term tenancy

-From April 2012 we can issue a 5 year fixed term tenancy.
-This means that the end of the fixed term period your tenancy can be ended.
+From April 2012, we can issue a five-year, fixed term tenancy.
+This means that at the end of the fixed term period, your tenancy can be ended.
 Some of the factors that will determine whether the tenancy continues will be as follows:

-- How well has the tenancy been conducted
+How well has the tenancy has been conducted?

-- Have there been any breaches of the tenancy
+Have there been any breach of the tenancy?

-- Have your income levels exceeded the limit for social housing
+Has your income levels exceeded the limit for social housing?

 A mutual exchange lets you exchange your home with another Inquilab tenant, or with a tenant from another housing association or council almost anywhere in the country.
 To arrange an exchange, contact your council’s housing office or any housing associations with suitable properties in the area you wish to move to.

-As long as you do not have rent arrears and your home is suitable for the people you wish to exchange with, we will normally agree to a mutual exchange.
+As long as you don’t have rent arrears and your home is suitable for the people you wish to exchange with, we will normally agree to a mutual exchange.

 Inquilab is a member of the HomeSwapper lettings scheme that allows you to advertise your home online.
 You can register with HomeSwapper at www.homeswapper.co.uk